 The Highland Webcams Story

-The archive is currently in its fourth iteration, some details of the development are below:
+The archive is currently in its sixth iteration, some details of the development are below:

 However after collecting over half a million webcam images my programming flaws were showing through with the system slowing down.
 The server was turned off on June 15th 2011.